-But many people, Memorial Day is the symbol of summer’s start, or a chance to get a good bargain on a car.
-What’s lost is its original meaning to more and more people.
+For many people, Memorial Day is the symbol of summer’s start.
+What’s lost to some today is its original meaning - and day.

 On May 5, 1868, the organization of Union army veterans — the Grand Army of the Republic (GAR) — established Decoration Day as a time for the nation to decorate the graves of the war dead with flowers.